saranyacharu/charu.github.io/README.md

 ## Welcome to GitHub Pages

+No ideas for edits.
+How abut I write a one of my stories here?

+great.
+Read on People!

+Strangers

+You walked past me today.
+Feels like we’ve met somewhere before.
+That I knew everything about you.
+Your smiles and tears, I have them carved out in my heart.

+I could read you blindly, when you stopped by.

+But, the hollow words that you spoke
+I knew I had read you wrong.

+You’ve got a life beyond our promises.

+No, it ain’t you that I miss.
+It’s the old you, who knew my worth.

+I’ve never known you.
+We are strangers.

+Gimme comments!!
+What do you think of the story?

 You can use the [editor on GitHub](https://github.com/saranyacharu/charu.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.